Uni-DPO: A Unified Paradigm for Dynamic Preference Optimization of LLMs: Background and Motivation

 \subsection{Key Observations}

-Although DPO~\cite{DPO_2023} simplifies RLHF into a single preference learning step, it implicitly assumes that every preference pair contributes equally to learning.
-However, human-annotated or model-labeled preference data can vary widely in quality~\cite{BETA_DPO_2024,RefinedWeb_2023,DPO_w_offset_2024,Dr_DPO_2024,Reward_difference_optimization_2024,Curri_DPO_2024}.
-Treating all sample pairs uniformly gives rise to the critical issues of under-utilization of high-quality pairs that could more effectively facilitate the policy learning compared to low-quality counterparts~\cite{BETA_DPO_2024,RefinedWeb_2023}.
+Although DPO simplifies RLHF into a single preference learning step, it implicitly assumes that every preference pair contributes equally to optimization.
+However, human-annotated or model-labeled preference data can vary widely in quality~\citep{BETA_DPO_2024,DPO_w_offset_2024,Dr_DPO_2024}.
+Treating all sample pairs uniformly during optimization gives rise to the critical issues of under-utilization of high-quality pairs that could more effectively facilitate the policy learning compared to low-quality counterparts~\citep{BETA_DPO_2024,RefinedWeb_2023}.
 A straightforward solution to this issue is allocating distinct training weights to various data pairs based on their quality.

-However, we observe a potential mismatch between the inherent quality of a preference pair, measured by the score margin ($S_w\!-\!S_l$) assigned by external experts, and the model's current performance on that pair, captured by its reward margin $\Delta_{r}$ (see~\cref{eq:reward_margin}).
+However, we observe a potential mismatch between the inherent quality of a preference pair, measured by the score margin ($S_{w}\!-\!S_{l}$) assigned by external experts, and the model's dynamic performance on that pair, captured by its reward margin $\Delta_{r}$ (see~\cref{eq:reward_margin}).
 As shown in~\cref{fig:reward_margin_vs_score_margin}, high-quality pairs can already be well-fitted by the model.
-While such data aids alignment, overly emphasizing them with large training weights could amplify overfitting risks~\cite{BETA_DPO_2024,Identity_PO_2024,preference_rankings_2024}, as shown in~\cref{subfig:losses_w_qual}, thus may undermine the generalization performance.
-More details about this study are in the Appendix.
+While such data aids alignment, overly emphasizing them with large training weights could amplify overfitting risks~\citep{BETA_DPO_2024}, as shown in~\cref{subfig:losses_w_qual}, and thus may undermine the generalization performance.
+More details about this study are in~\cref{subsec:supp_analysis_overfitting_behavior}.

-Consequently, this motivates us also to consider the model's learning dynamics when adjusting the training focus based on data quality, \ie, specifically, by prioritizing underperforming pairs while downweighting well-fitted ones to mitigate overfitting.
+Consequently, this motivates us also to consider the model's learning dynamics when adjusting the training focus based on data quality, \myie specifically, by prioritizing underperforming pairs while downweighting well-fitted ones to mitigate overfitting.
 To this end, the contributions of data quality and model performance are balanced for weight assignment during the optimization process.